 Photo credit: “Parklets”, © 2012 Cidades para Pessoas, Flickr | CC-BY | via Wylio

-The term ‘Parklet’ is generally attributed to San Francisco where it was first used to describe the process of converting one or more street parking spaces into a small public “park”.
+The term ‘Parklet’ is generally attributed to San Francisco where it was first used to describe the process of converting one or more street parking spaces on urban streets into a small public ‘park’ or enclosed seating area.
 Since that time, numerous cities have adopted alternative names including People Spots, Street Seats, Streateries, Pocket Parks, Street Patio and Spark.

 Parklets are primarily intended as assets for the entire community by introducing new streetscape features such as plantings, bicycle parking and additional outdoor street seating for nearby shops.
-They typically encourage increased pedestrian activity and additional sales at nearby businesses by breaking the flow of foot traffic and giving passersby a reason to stop, socialize and relax.
+They are generally not intended to be associated with a specific retail outlet, even if they may be located directly outside such outlets, but are meant to be available for use by any and all passing pedestrians.
+Nevertheless, studies have shown they typically result in increased pedestrian activity and additional sales at nearby businesses by breaking the flow of foot traffic and giving passersby a reason to stop, socialize and relax.
+Naturally, they work best in shopping strips with active pedestrian traffic and which feature a mix of retail outlets.

-The best designed parklets take into consideration amenities that would benefit the immediate surroundings, such as benches, lighting, planters, and landscaping.
-Bicycle racks are often incorporated into the parklet design as well.
+The best designed parklets take into consideration amenities that would benefit the immediate surroundings, such as tables and chairs, bench seating, lighting, planters, and landscaping.
+Solar phone charging stations, which can be incorporated into seating, tables or umbrellas, can also be a very effective means of increasing patronage.
+Bicycle racks can also be included in the parklet design as well.

 Photo credit: “Hot Tub Parklet 4”, © 2012 Paul Krueger, Flickr | CC-BY | via Wylio